anatawa12/AvatarOptimizer/.docs/content/docs/reference/merge-skinned-mesh/index.md

 ## Remove Empty Renderer GameObject

-If this checkbox is checked and the GameObject SkinnedRenderer belongs to does not have any other components than SkinnedMeshRenderer, the GameObject will be removed from Hierarchy.
+If this checkbox is checked and the GameObject SkinnedMeshRenderer belongs to does not have any other components than SkinnedMeshRenderer, the GameObject will be removed from Hierarchy.

 ## Merge Materials